 To identify acoustic events in a continuous sound signal, we first select components from the sound signal that are likely to stem from a single source (section A).
-Subsequently, we use a model of human memory to select the most likely label for the events that constitute these components, based on a prediction of the location (section B).
+Subsequently, we use a model of human memory to select the most likely label for the events that constitute these components, based on the short-term history of the events (section B).
 The methods are only briefly described here.
-For a detailed description we refer to Krijnders et al.13 and Niessen et al.14.
+For a detailed description we refer to Krijnders et al. and Niessen et al..